 How is the course assessed?

-The course has one externally assessed exam.
-The rest of the course is internally assessed, with each unit and series of assignments within each unit graded as pass, merit or distinction.
+The course is internally assessed, with each unit graded as pass, merit or distinction.
 Students will achieve a pass, merit or distinction overall depending on their results across all units.

 What skills will I need for this course?

 You must have the ability to play an instrument or sing.
 An existing ability to read notation is desirable but will also be taught as part of the course (reading Guitar TAB will also be useful).
 You will be required to develop proficiency in sound engineering so will need to have a good ear and ideally a working knowledge of pulse, rhythm, keys and chords.
 Some experience of music notation software and recording/sequencing software will be useful.

 What can the course lead to in terms of higher education and future careers?